Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

 # SSCrossDriver Contract Documentation

 ## Overview
 The `SSCrossDriver` contract, implemented in Solidity (^0.8.2), manages trading positions for long and short cross margin strategies, inheriting functionality through `CSDExecutionPartial` to `CSDPositionPartial` to `CSDUtilityPartial`.
 It integrates with external interfaces (`ISSListing`, `ISSLiquidityTemplate`, `ISSAgent`) and uses `IERC20` for token operations, `ReentrancyGuard` for reentrancy protection, and `Ownable` for administrative control.
 The contract handles position creation (including market orders with zeroed price bounds), closure, cancellation, margin adjustments, stop-loss/take-profit updates, and mux-driven operations, with rigorous gas optimization and safety mechanisms.
 State variables are hidden, accessed via view functions, and decimal precision is maintained across tokens with varying decimals.
-All transfers to or from the listing in `SSCrossDriver.sol` and `CSDPositionPartial.sol` correctly call the `update` function afterwards to reflect changes in the listing contract, as seen in `_transferMarginToListing` and `_updateListingMargin`.
+All transfers to or from the listing in `SSCrossDriver.sol` and `CSDExecutionPartial.sol` correctly call the `update` function afterwards to reflect changes in the listing contract, as seen in `_transferMarginToListing` and `_updateListingMargin`.

 **Inheritance Tree:** `SSCrossDriver` → `CSDExecutionPartial` → `CSDPositionPartial` → `CSDUtilityPartial`

-**SPDX License:** BSD-3-Clause
+**SPDX License:** BSL-1.1-Peng-Protocol-2025

-**Version:** 0.0.43 (last updated 2025-07-18)
+**Version:** 0.0.46 (last updated 2025-07-23)

+## Recent Changes
+- **2025-07-23**: Moved `positionToken` mapping declaration from `SSCrossDriver.sol` to `CSDExecutionPartial.sol` to resolve `DeclarationError` in `_updatePositionLiquidationPrices`.
+Updated `closeLongPosition`, `closeShortPosition`, and `_executePositions` to include `_updatePositionLiquidationPrices` calls for maker's remaining positions after closure.
+Incremented `SSCrossDriver.sol` to 0.0.46 and `CSDExecutionPartial.sol` to 0.0.22.

 ## State Variables
 - **DECIMAL_PRECISION** (uint256, constant, public): Set to 1e18 for normalizing amounts and prices across token decimals (defined in `CSDUtilityPartial`).